"Reno

 One of the most dominating myth of Little Bighorn is that George A. Custer was killed near the river, in a ravine etc.

 It's totally impossible.
 Custer was killed on the location he was found, in other words, in the middle of his last stand, with 32 horses and 42 men around him, his brother being behind him.
-Here
+Here are the evidence:

 2) Custer's ammunition was found around his body by Sergeant Ryan and other soldiers.